CarlosMealha/CarlosMealha/README.md

 ### Hi there.
 I´m Carlos 👋

 - 🔭 Studying Informatics and Computing Engineering at @FEUP
-- 💻 I’m currently programming...
+- 💻 I’m always programming...
 - 😄 I’m  working on projects of NIAEFEUP (Informatics Student’s Branch at the Faculty of Engineering of the University of Porto)

 <div align="left">